automatisch/automatisch/packages/docs/pages/apps/notion/actions.md

     desc: Creates an item in a database.
   - name: Create page
     desc: Creates a page inside a parent page.
+  - name: Find database item
+    desc: Searches for an item in a database by property.
 ---

 <script setup>